pulumi/kube2pulumi/README.md

 ```

 This will generate a Pulumi  program that when run with `pulumi update` will deploy the
-Kubernetes resources originally described by your yaml.
+Kubernetes resources originally described by your YAML.
 Note that before deployment you will need to [configure Kubernetes](https://www.pulumi.com/docs/intro/cloud-providers/kubernetes/setup/) so the Pulumi CLI can connect to a Kubernetes cluster.
 If you have previously configured the [kubectl CLI](https://kubernetes.io/docs/reference/kubectl/overview/), `kubectl`, Pulumi will respect and use your configuration settings.

 ## Example

-Let's convert a simple yaml file describing a pod with a single container running nginx:
+Let's convert a simple YAML file describing a pod with a single container running nginx:

 ```yaml
 apiVersion: v1